-The Nave was designed in the late 14th-century and recent inspections tell us that the roof coverings are weakening and there are issues with water drainage.
-The Cathedral has been carrying out a schedule of running repairs, but important elements of these have now reached the end of their life expectancy and a point has now been reached where the only solution is the complete replacement of these materials.
+The Nave was designed in the late 14th-century and recent inspections told us that the roof coverings were weakening and there were issues with water ingress and drainage.
+The Cathedral was carrying out a schedule of running repairs, but important elements of these structural components had reached the end of their life expectancy and a point was reached where the only solution was the complete replacement of these materials.

-In addition to the structural concerns, the stained glass of the north Clerestory windows is also in pressing need of repair.
-Loose masonry has been removed to make them safe, however, there is now an urgent need to conserve and protect them.
+In addition to the structural fabric concerns, the stained glass of the north Clerestory windows was also in pressing need of repair.
+Loose masonry had been removed to make them safe, however, there was an urgent need to conserve and protect them.

 Works on the main building include:

-- repair, conservation and protection of the North Clerestory stained glass and ferramentas
+repair, conservation and protection of the North Clerestory stained glass and ferramentas; and

-- While these repairs take place, a Safety Deck will be installed across the ceiling of the Nave to catch any falling debris and enable internal works to take place.
+While these repairs take place, a safety deck has been installed across the ceiling of the Nave to catch any falling debris.

 Christ Church Gate